If you need a food intolerance test you are in the right place. Here I give you a very brief overview of how food intolerances are diagnosed.

 The third diagnostic tool is the oldest.
 The use of special food allergy food regimes that are collectively known as elimination diets.
 These diets are exactly what they sound like.

 To determine whether you are allergic to a specific food you eliminate it from your diet.
 If your symptoms clear up the chances are you have found the culprit.

 Sometimes you are lucky and the first food you eliminate is the one that is causing your food sensitivity issues.
 Unfortunately, this does not happen often so you can find yourself on an elimination diet for several months.
 This is the most trying and time-consuming food intolerance test, but it is very effective.

 You can find out more about food allergy detection diets elsewhere on the website.

 Take a three-pronged diagnostic approach to food sensitivity

 Most allergists will utilise all three of these diagnostic tools.
 Taking this approach gives you the fastest and most accurate diagnosis possible.

 Once you have a diagnosis of food intolerance, the main treatment is to drop those foods from your diet.
 Some people suffer from accumulative sensitivity to certain foods.
-This means that sometimes you can eat the foods you are sensitive to, but only in small amounts and only occasionally.
+This means that in time, you may be able to eat small amounts of the food, provided you only do so occasionally.

 Keeping a food and allergy symptoms diary

-Some people find that they develop other food intolerances over time.
+Some people find that, over time, they develop other food intolerances.
 As a result, some people keep a food and symptoms diary to help them to track what they eat and how they feel.
 This approach allows them to work out whether any new foods are making them feel ill, and do so quickly.